JaneliaSciComp/JaneliaDataStandards/Definitions.md

 A collection of groups and arrays, connected in a tree-like structure.

 ### "image"
 A set of numbers intended to be displayed on a screen.
 An image is usually represented as an array or array-like data structure, but can also be represented as the set of solutions for a discrete function over a finite domain.
-Ancillary data structures may be required to display an image (such as a lookup table) or to interpret an image (such as a physical coordinate system), but these are not part of the image itself.
+Ancillary data structures may be required to display an image or to interpret an image, but these are not part of the image itself.

 ### "interpolation"
 A process that, given an image, produces new samples at points in the domain not on the discrete image grid.